 You — Yes, you are in the driver’s seat, balancing both performing your tasks as well as managing the team listed below in bringing this PCB to life.
 And, you are responsible for the end product.
 The final sign-off and approval are yours.
 The buck stops here.

-It would be well suited to have a designer who has been trained and holds the title of CID (Certified Interconnect Designer-Basic) or CID+ (Advanced) from the IPC — Association Connecting Electronics Industries.
+It would be well suited to have a who has been trained and holds the title of CID (Certified Interconnect -Basic) or CID+ (Advanced) from the IPC — Association Connecting Electronics Industries.
 CID and CID+ are valuable professional credentials recognized throughout the electronics industry.
-Altium Designer® in the hands of a skilled PCB designer delivers the results you are looking for in a finished PCB design.
+Altium ® in the hands of a skilled PCB delivers the results you are looking for in a finished PCB design.

 Successfully Deliver Your Desired Finished Product with Proper Team Management